erikgrinaker/toydb/docs/architecture/sql-parser.md

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/parser/ast.rs#L6-L145

-The nested tree structure is particularly apparent with _expressions_ -- these represent values and operations which will eventually _evaluate_ to a single value.
+The nested tree structure is particularly apparent with expressions, which represent values and operations on them.
 For example, the expression `2 * 3 - 4 / 2`, which evaluates to the value `4`.

-These expressions are represented as `sql::parser::ast::Expression`, and can be nested indefinitely into a tree structure.
+We've seen in the data model section how such expressions are represented as `sql::types::Expression`, but before we get there we have to parse them.
+The parser has its own representation `sql::parser::ast::Expression` -- this is necessary e.g. because in the AST, we represent columns as names rather than numeric indexes (we don't know yet which columns exist or what their names are, we'll get to that during planning).

 https://github.com/erikgrinaker/toydb/blob/39c6b60afc4c235f19113dc98087176748fa091d/src/sql/parser/ast.rs#L147-L170